notprolands/Cable-Patches-Jsdelivr/README.md

 ## Create a code embed element on page

- - Select code embed element and put it into some sort of div
- - Past the following code into the element
+Select code embed element and put it into some sort of div.
+Past the following code into the element.

 ```html
 <html>